wavefrontHQ/observability-for-kubernetes/operator/hack/autoinstrumentation/README.md

    ```
    INFO  [AbstractReportableEntityHandler:printStats] [4317] Spans received rate: 0 sps (1 min), 0 sps (5 min), 0 sps (current).
    ```

+## Finished!

+If your Kubernetes cluster has an existing workload of HTTP traffic, go to https://YOUR_WAVEFRONT_URL/tracing/ and look for RED metric data to flow in.

+The name of the Application in OpApps is determined by the Kubernetes namespace a service is deployed in.
+For example, if your cluster had two services named `frontend` and `backend` deployed in the namespace `demo-app`, you should find RED metrics for those services within a `demo-app`, based upon the HTTP traffic between them.
+Within a few minutes, you should also see connections between the edges of the services created.

+If you need a demo application for your Kubernetes cluster, see the section below.

 ## Deploy a Demo Microservices App